 Debuting in 2013, the Chromecast was an important step in popularizing smart TV functionality at a time when there were very few smart TVs on the market.
 By bridging the gap between the smartphone and TV, it opened up streaming services such as Netflix to TV owners who had never considered buying a set with smart functionality.

 As both smart TVs and the streaming ecosystem have matured, Chromecast has evolved to keep up.
-Initially sold as a standalone device that plugs into your TV's HDMI port, the latest version of Chromecast has gone beyond simple screen casting and now has a version that boasts a fully-featured version of Google TV, another with Google Stadia gaming support, and you can control it all by voice using a phone or Google Home speaker.
+Initially sold as a standalone device that plugged into your TV's HDMI port, the latest version of Chromecast has gone beyond simple screen casting and now has a version that boasts a fully-featured version of Google TV, another with Google Stadia gaming support, and you can control it all by voice using a phone or Google Home speaker.

 Check out our Chromecast with Google TV review to see the latest and best version of the streaming device.